Stanford stops Notre Dame in all facets in 16-14 upset on - Inside the Irish | NBC Sports

 — Douglas Farmer (@D_Farmer) October 16, 2022

-Of the five times the ball hit the turf on Saturday, all five ended up in Stanford’s hands, the kind of odd reality of a sport played with an oblong ball.
+Of the five times the ball hit the turf on Saturday, all five ended up in Stanford’s hands, the odd reality of a sport played with an oblong ball.
+That tally does not include an errant snap that Pyne covered up without too much angst, the usual result of a bad shotgun snap, merely lost yards rather than loss of possession.
+And it does include Cardinal quarterback Tanner McKee‘s apparent fumble in the fourth quarter, forced by Irish senior linebacker JD Bertrand, that was then overturned on review to McKee being down before losing the ball.

+“That one where JD looked like he punched it out, right there with his knee touching, that was tough because I thought we had it,” Freeman admitted.

 SCORING SUMMARY